jakubmazanec/tools/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to this project!
+Thank you for your interest in contributing to any of these projects!
 Your help is greatly appreciated.

 ## Reporting Bugs